“I just… I can’t… I can’t deal with these fuckin’ people… they’re idiots!”

 “No one’s perfect.
 It’s just a job.
 I don’t need to care this much.”

-But your experience of it did.
+The situation didn’t change, but your experience of it did.

 You can only change you… not what happens to you.